connxio/docs/Security/Security Configurations.md

       - [Basic](#basic)
       - [Header or custom](#header-or-custom)

-A security configuration is basically just a smart way to store credentials for HTTP communication.
+A security configuration is basically just a convenient way to store credentials for HTTP communication.
 This gives customers the ability to securely store credentials and reuse them on multiple integrations.
 This page describes how to create a *security configuration*.

 ## Creating a Security Configuration